river-live/examples/README.md

 # Examples of River usage

-In this repo each folder contains an app that shows how River can be used to add realtime functionality to an existing app
+Each folder in this repository contains a demo app that shows how River can be used to add realtime functionality to an existing application.